jeffbski/redux-logic/examples/countdown/README.md

       dispatch(timerDecrement(), { allowMore: true });
     }, 1000);

+    // The declarative cancellation already stops future dispatches
+    // but we should go ahead and stop the timer we created.
-    // if cancelled, stop the time interval cancelled$.subscribe(() => {
+    // If cancelled, stop the time interval cancelled$.subscribe(() => {
       clearInterval(interval);
       dispatch(); // dispatch nothing to tell logic we are done